bianpeter/tech-mag/README.md

 # Tech Magazine

 Project made with React, Node.js and News Api
 The landing page only loads once.
-If you want to visit again, remove key(alreadyVisited) from browser local storage.
+If you want to visit the landing page again, remove key(alreadyVisited) from browser local storage.

 To run the project:
 1. npm install (frontend)